9 Reasons to Renovate

 “I would not change a single thing.
 Except what u feel u absolutely have to.
 Beautiful music groovy tunes n the aromas of fresh coffee n in the morning.
 Seriously wouldn’t change a thing.” – Patti

-“Its a time capsule home.
+“It’s a time capsule home.
 What’s to renovate?
 Enjoy.” – Theresa

-Which brings me to the reason for this post.
+This brings me to the reason for this post.
 Why we’re doing a gut renovation of a pristine 70s lux time capsule in the Italian Alps.

-As is stands right now, our home in Bardonecchia truly is the perfect vacation home.
+As it stands right now, our home in Bardonecchia truly is the perfect vacation home.
 While it’s hard to see all the 70s charm leave this place, there are several hurdles to living here full time.
 Some hilarious, some not, and some drastic enough a gut renovation is necessary.
 Here are 8 reasons why our property in northern Italy needs some major work before we can call it home.